orancanoren/cryptoran/README.md

 # cryptoran
 <h2>A crypto library implemented in pure Python 3</h2>
-Cryptoran provides pure Python 3 implementations of various cryptosystems and protocols, authored by me without external dependencies.
+Cryptoran provides pure Python 3 implementations of various cryptosystems and protocols.
+No external dependencies!

 ## Usage